aCeTotal/hypr-arch/README.md

 7. cd hypr-arch -> sudo chmod +x install_hyprland.sh

+8. Read through the content of install_hyprland.sh and remove packages that you don't need.
+May break default bindings, but you should always remove packages that you don't need!

-8. ./install_hyprland.sh (IMPORTANT!
-Select the correct VULKAN-DRIVER when you are asked for it!)
+9. ./install_hyprland.sh (IMPORTANT!
+Select the correct VULKAN-DRIVER for your GPU!)

-9. You can now log in to use your system.
+10. You can start using your system.
 (You may need to hit the user icon in the middle of the SDDM/Login screen to select your user.)
 Make your own changes in hyprland config: vim .config/hypr/hyprland.conf, especially screen resolution, framerate and bindings.
 Until that happens:

 SUPER + Enter = Terminal,
 SUPER + P = App launcher,